AIDynamics/NeoPulse_Examples/readme.md

 [MNIST](yann.lecun.com/exdb/mnist/) is a database of handwritten digits often used for pattern recognition.
 The dataset contains 60000 28X28 greyscale images.
 50000 training images and 10000 test images are included.

 # Tutorial Videos
-Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics™ Developer Portal](https://dimensionalmechanics.com/developer)
+Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics™ Developer Portal](https://dimensionalmechanics.com/ai-developer-portal)

 # Tutorial Files
-The following NeoPulse™ Modeling Language (NML) scripts can be used to train the CIFAR-10 and CIFAR-100 datasets in NeoPulse™ AI Studio.
+The following NeoPulse™ Modeling Language (NML) scripts can be used to train CIFAR-10, CIFAR-100, and MNIST datasets in NeoPulse™ AI Studio.
 Each file demonstrates a different level of direct hints in building a model architecture (more details on [direct hints](https://docs.neopulse.ai/NML-Oracle-direct/)):

-**build_csv.py:** This program extracts and writes images and labels to CSV file, saves images
+**build_csv.py:** This program extracts data, writes images and labels to CSV file, and saves images to disk.

 **cifar10_full_auto.nml:** Demonstrates using [full auto architecture](https://docs.neopulse.ai/NML-architecture/)